david8zhang/system-design-daily-blog/shopify_architecture_flash_sales.md

 Furthermore, credit card transactions need to be **idempotent**, meaning multiple duplicate requests being sent and processed should yield the same result as sending and processing single request.
 This is for obvious reasons - if we double charge a credit card we get a pissed off customer.

 Shopify does this by including an _idempotency key_, which is a unique key that the server uses to recognize subsequent retries of the same request.
-They also developed a library for creating idempotent actions, enabling devs to describe how to store state and recover from partial failures.
+They also developed a library for creating idempotent actions, enabling devs to describe how to store state and retry requests.

 ## Scaling Pods